Land of Hope Reserve Pinot Noir 2020

 A NOTE FROM THE WINEMAKER

-The vines are now 10 years old, which means the wine has more depth and texture, presence and poise.
-The whole berry ferment lifts the aromatic expression while bringing supple tannin and length.
-Gentle oaking and non-interventionist winemaking have contributed to producing a pure expression of Elgin Pinot Noir.
-This is not a Pinot for those who think good red wine needs to be black, oaky and tannic.
-It is a fragrant, bright and refreshing Pinot with wonderful succulence and expressive fruitiness.
+This region grows vines which produce high quality Pinot Noir grapes, which means the wine has more depth and texture as well as presence and poise.
+Whole berry fermentation lifts the aromatics while also bringing supple tannins and length.
+Dark red fruit and subtle earthiness can be detected.
+This is not a Pinot for those who think that a good red wine must be black, oaky and full of tannins.
+This is a fragrant, bright and refreshing Pinot with wonderful succulence, expressive fruitiness and is full of character.